iliyaskurmangali/heart_prediction_rate/READme.md

 The results of the model evaluation are printed, showing the precision score for each model on the validation set.

 Logistic Regression accuracy: 0.76

 K-Nearest Neighbors accuracy: 0.84

 Support Vector Machine accuracy: 0.80

 Decision Tree accuracy: 0.60

 Random Forest accuracy: 0.76

 Gradient Boosting accuracy: 0.80

 AdaBoost accuracy: 0.72

 Gaussian Naive Bayes accuracy: 0.88

 XGBoost accuracy: 0.76

 Hyperparameter Tuning
-Based on the initial evaluation, the Gaussian Naive Bayes model was found to be the best performer.
+Based on the above evaluation, the Gaussian Naive Bayes model was found to be the best performer.
 Hyperparameter tuning is performed on this model using GridSearchCV from scikit-learn.
 The parameter grid includes different values for the var_smoothing parameter of the Gaussian Naive Bayes model.
 The grid search is performed using 5-fold cross-validation, and the best hyperparameters are printed.
 {'gaussiannb__var_smoothing': 1e-09}